labgem/microscope-user-doc/docs/content/search/exportForm.rst

 To use this mode, first, select a reference replicon from the :ref:`CHANGE button (Item #2) <interface-overview>` available in the top right corner of the interface.
 Or select an organism from your :ref:`Favourite Organisms <favourite-organisms>` selection.
+After that, you can use the various export possibilities described below.

 .. _export_replicon_genome: